jameshfisher/jameshfisher.com/_posts/2017-03-24-your-password-is-the-private-key-so-what-is-the-public-key.md

 ---
 title: Your password is the private key.
 So what is the public key?
 tags: []
+summary: >-
+  Asymmetric cryptography uses public and private keys.
+The private key can be derived from a password using a secure PRNG, avoiding the need to store the private key.
 ---

 There are two branches of crypto: symmetric and asymmetric.
 Symmetric crypto is simpler to understand: two participants share a secret string, such as "ImmediateWomanBroadcastCross4".
 This secret is commonly known as a password.
 They can then communicate in private by encrypting an decrypting using the secret.